longsleep/from-unity-to-ubuntu-bionic/From Unity to Ubuntu Bionic.md

-# Notes moving from Unity to Ubunto Bionic
+# Notes moving from Unity to Ubuntu Bionic

 ## Summary